 Spreadsheets are the tried and trusted method for managing product information, and it's no surprise.
 It is a very capable piece of software, which has been around since 1987, helping companies manage data in many forms.

 But when it comes to product data, the last few years has seen the development of PIM systems.
-These are especially designed tools for managing that type of information.
-This development has exposed some inefficiencies of using spreadsheets to manage that type of information.
+These are specially designed tools for managing that type of information.
+This development has exposed some inefficiencies in using spreadsheets to manage that type of information.

 Here we're going to look in detail at 4 disadvantages of using spreadsheets to manage product information.

 1. Can't store images